nko4/sophilabs/README.md

 * [Sebastian Nogara](http://github.com/snogaraleal)

 ## Credits and Thanks
+* The authors of GIFEncoder.js, LZWEncoder.js and NeuQuant.js
 * This project was created for the [Node.js Knockout](nodeknockout.com/)
 * Thanks to [Sophilabs](http://sophilabs.com) team for the place and food!